Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 My Listening Environment

-In the studio, I listen on Beyerdynamic DT 1990 or Beyerdynamic DT 1770 headphones and I run them through SoundID Reference.
+In the studio, I listen on Beyerdynamic DT 1990 or Beyerdynamic DT 1770 headphones and I run them through SoundID Reference so I can hear your work in a balanced, transparent way.

 On the road, I use the Sony WF-1000XM3 earbuds or the Sony WF-1000XM5 headphones.